Can't find what you're looking for? Try Searching »

 Fires on ships create a huge risk to life and cause millions of dollars in damages.

-HAI engineers are uniquely qualified to provide forensic and scientific support to law firms dealing with cases involving fire on marine vessels.
+JENSEN HUGES engineers are uniquely qualified to provide forensic and scientific support to law firms dealing with cases involving fire on marine vessels.
 Ocean going marine vessels must comply with internationally recognized Safety of Life At Sea (SOLAS) regulations, which are applied by Marine Insurance societies and enforced in US waters by the US Coast Guard.
 These regulations define minimum requirements for ship construction and fire safety systems on all types of vessels.
-HAI engineers have been industry advisors to the U.S. Delegation of the International Maritime Organization’s (IMO) Fire Protection Sub-committee making major contributions to the development of standards for shipboard fire protection for the past 18 years.
+Our engineers have been industry advisers to the U.S. Delegation of the International Maritime Organization’s (IMO) Fire Protection Sub-committee making major contributions to the development of standards for shipboard fire protection for the past 18 years.
 In addition, JENSEN HUGHES’ corporate experience includes fire safety research, hazard analysis, modeling and testing conducted for the U.S. Coast Guard to aid in the development of these IMO standards.

 Non-Ocean going vessels must comply with either the Code of Federal Regulations (CFR) or NFPA 301 (Code for Safety to Life from Fire on Merchant Vessels).
 JENSEN HUGHES engineers have been committee members on NFPA 301 since its inception, making major contributions to the development of the standard.